Anxiety & Panic Attacks

 Steps you can take

-If you think you might be suffering from any form of anxiety and would like support to improve your life you can contact us at Strategic Psychology via phone, email, or drop in to our office to arrange to meet with one of our trained psychologists for a confidential initial assessment.
+If you think you might be suffering from any form of anxiety and would like support to improve your life you can contact us at Strategic Psychology via phone, email, or drop in to our office to arrange to meet with one of our trained psychologists for a confidential discussion.

 No referral is needed to make an appointment.
 However, you can arrange for an appointment with your GP to discuss your mental health and the support which can be available through Medicare to access treatment services.
 If you are eligible for a Mental Health Care Plan, your GP can provide this to you to bring along to your session which will allow you to access a rebate through Medicare.